sandrovicente/coursera-r/getdata-prj/README.md

 * 'merged.data' contains the data obtained at step 4: Means and std measurements with activity labels.

-* 'mean.data' contains the data obtained at step 5: Tidy dataset with average of each variable for each activity and subject from step 4.
+* 'mean.data' contains the data obtained at step 5: Tidy dataset with averages of values from the feature vectors concerning standard deviations and means, aggregated per activity and subject.

-5- Check results written in the indicated file.
+5- Check results written in the result txt file.